gorilla/http/README.md

 # Introduction

-## Why do we need a new HTTP client, the Go standard library already has one ?
+## Why does Go need a new HTTP client, the standard library already has one ?

 The Go `net/http` package is excellent.
 It is fast, efficient, gets the job done, and comes batteries included with every Go installation.
 At the same time the `net/http` package is a victim of its own success.
-The Go 1 contract is defines many fields in the `net/http` types which are redundant, surplus or wrong.
+The Go 1 contract is defines many fields in the `net/http` types which are redundant or surplus.

 Similarly the success of the `net/http` package has enshrined bugs which cannot be changed due to the growing amount of software written to expect that behaviour.

 ## Client only

-One acknowledged mistake of the `net/http` package is its reuse of core types between server and client implementations.
+One acknowledged shortcoming of the `net/http` package is its reuse of core types between server and client implementations.

 At one level this is admirable, HTTP messages; requests and responses, are more alike than they are different so it makes good engineering sense to reuse their logic where possible.
 However, combined with the Go 1 contract, this has lead to compromises.

-`gorilla/http` is a Client implementation only, which allows us to focus on a set of layered types which encapsulate the complete request flow from the client point of view without compromise.
+`gorilla/http` is a client implementation only.
+This allows us to focus on a set of layered types which encapsulate the complete request flow from the client point of view without compromise.

 # Specific featues